 What type of grants does the ERC fund in Horizon 2020?

 All ERC grants operate on a 'bottom-up' basis across all research fields (apart from nuclear energy research), without predetermined priorities.
-The three main funding schemes are Starting, Consolidator and Advanced Grants.
-These fund projects led by a Principal Investigator (PI) and excellence is the sole criterion for funding, both of the PI and the research project.
+The four main funding schemes are Starting, Consolidator, Advanced and Synergy Grants.
+These fund projects led by a Principal Investigator (PI) (or 2-4 PIs for Synergy) and excellence is the sole criterion for funding, both of the PI and the research project.

 Starting Grants are designed to support PIs at the stage at which they are starting their own independent research team or programme.
 To be eligible, the PI must be 2-7 years from their PhD, which is extendable in certain strict cases.